 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

-The City of Manitowoc’s webpage includes links to Bird City Wisconsin, the Cornell Lab of Ornithology, and the Woodland Dunes Nature Center & Preserve.
-A link to the Audubon Society can be found on a Lincoln Park Zoo conservation webpage.
+The City of Manitowoc’s Bird City webpage includes links to Bird City Wisconsin, the Cornell Lab of Ornithology, and the Woodland Dunes Nature Center & Preserve.
+A link to the Audubon Society can be found in the sidebar of the Lincoln Park Zoo conservation webpage.

 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

 Each year Woodland Dunes hosts its annual Bird Breakfast and Migration Celebration on the second Saturday in May.
-The Bird Breakfast was inaugurated in the 1940’s by a local librarian, and has been continued by the nature center since the 1970's.
-This event also coincides with International Migratory Bird Day, and includes bird-related hikes, talks, and children’s activities.
-In fall, Woodland Dunes has Owlfest, a widely-known event celebrating the migration of Northern Saw-whet Owls which attracts visitors from across the State.
+The Bird Breakfast was inaugurated in 1942 by a local librarian and has been continued by the nature center since the late 1970's.
+This event generally coincides with World Migratory Bird Day, and includes guided bird walks at different area locations, talks, children’s activities, and bird banding demonstrations.
+More than 100 people typically attend the event.

 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.